mhaidarhanif/rewinds/README.md

 ## Extra

-(Not included in Rewinds) If you need separated backend/server/service:
+(Not included in Rewinds) If you need separate backend/server/service:

 - Core
   - GraphQL